 On all other totals, 0 through 7, the drawing of an additional card depends strictly on established baccarat rules of play.
 There is never more than one card drawn to a hand in any case.

 The player need not be familiar with the rules for drawing the third card.
 The dealer will direct the action and request that a third card be drawn if the baccarat rules require it.
-Just follow the caller’s instructions ? it’s that easy!
+Just follow the caller’s instructions, it’s that easy!

-Baccarat calls for just a few decisions: How much to bet and whether to bet on the bank, on the player or on a tie.
+How much to bet and whether to bet on the bank, on the player or on a tie.
 Seasoned players avoid betting on ties, and for good reason.
 The casino will pay nine for one odds (which is really eight to one) if you bet that a hand will tie and it does.
 The casino advantage on this bet is over 14%.

 The casino has a 1.06% edge on the banker’s hand, and a 1.24% edge on the player’s hand.
 This percentage might lead you to assume that you’re better off betting with the banker.
-But keep in mind that the casino charges a commission of 5% on your winnings when betting with the banker.
+Keep in mind that the casino charges a commission of 5% on your winnings when betting with the banker.